 3. How do I use the weights?
 Do I really need to use them?Answer:

-Since the weights are available as variables in the data file, they can be
+Since the weights are available as variables in the data file, they should be

-For the most part, you'll want to use the weights.
-Not doing so could result in inaccurate conclusions.
-As an example, if we wanted to know the total population of adults in California who reported a cancer diagnosis, we would need to use the weight variables.
+You should always use the weights provided with CHIS unless you have another method of accounting for sampling, nonresponse, and coverage.
+Not doing so is considered poor statistical practice, and will often result in inaccurate conclusions.
+As an example, if we wanted to know the total population of adults in California who reported any cancer diagnosis, we would need to use the weight variables.
 As the table below indicates 4,272 adults who were interviewed in 2003 reported being diagnosed with any kind of cancer, representing 11.2% of the sample .
-However, when weights are applied to the sample data, we are able to estimate a statewide population total of 2,127,075 Californians who reported cancer diagnosis.
-This represents a weighted estimate of about 8.3%.
-We are able to conclude that although our data indicate that about 11% reported any kind of cancer in the unweighted 2003 sample, weighted estimates suggest that 8% of the entire adult population in California have been told that they have cancer.
+However, when weights are applied to the sample data, we estimate a statewide population total of 2,127,075 Californians who reported a cancer diagnosis.
+This represents a weighted estimate of 8.3%.
+We are able to conclude that although our data indicate that about 11% reported any kind of cancer in the unweighted 2003 sample, the estimate suggest that 8% of the entire adult population in California have been told that they have cancer.

 4. If I want to do a chi-square or regression analysis, can I use RAKEDW0?Answer:

 No. To do so could result in inaccurate standard errors.
 Because of the geographically stratified sample design, the different strata (counties or groups of counties) should be accounted for.

 This can be done in two different ways: using the Taylor Series Linearization (TSL) method or the Replicate Weight method.
 For the TSL method, the stratum variable must be indicated (this variable is called TSVARSTR in CHIS).
 If you only need the population estimate (percentage) or the population total, then you don't need this stratum identifier.